-(C3.1a) Does your organization use climate-related scenario analysis to inform its strategy?
+(C3.2) Does your organization use climate-related scenario analysis to inform its strategy?
 Yes, qualitative and quantitative

-(C3.1b) Provide details of your organization's use of climate-related scenario analysis.
+(C3.2a) Provide details of your organization's use of climate-related scenario analysis.

-Climate- Details related scenarios and models applied IEA Lundin Energy's approach: Lundin Energy is extending our existing scenario analysis to include the IEA Sustainable Development Scenario (SDS) and Stated/New Policies Scenario (NPS), in line Sustainable with the recommendations of the TCFD.
-We have identified these particular scenarios based on the fact that they are commonly used by our peers in the industry and therefore will help investors and development other stakeholders compare our resilience on a like-for-like basis to other companies.
-When conducting business planning, our analytical method is to model output metrics including EBITDA, opex scenario per barrel, Free Cash Flow and break-even oil prices, under a range of oil price scenarios.
-When conducting this scenario analysis, we are able to additionally asses the company's resilience under IEA NPS these metrics, under the IEA SDS and NPS oil price scenarios, which tend to be on the higher end of the scenarios that we consider.
+Climate- related scenarios and models applied Details IEA Sustainable development scenario IEA NPS Lundin Energy's approach: Lundin Energy extends our existing scenario analysis to include the IEA Sustainable Development Scenario (SDS) and Stated/New Policies Scenario (NPS), in line with the recommendations of the TCFD.
+We have identified these particular scenarios based on the fact that they are commonly used by our peers in the industry and therefore will help investors and other stakeholders compare our resilience on a like-for-like basis to other companies.
+When conducting business planning, our analytical method is to model output metrics including EBITDA, opex per barrel, Free Cash Flow and break-even oil prices, under a range of oil price scenarios.
+When conducting this scenario analysis, we are able to additionally asses the company's resilience under these metrics, under the IEA SDS and NPS oil price scenarios.
 Furthermore, we consider a range of carbon price scenario assumptions from external third parties such as the IEA on the EUA price, and the carbon tax from the Norwegian authorities, and build these into our forward business planning to assess impact of these carbon costs on the above-mentioned financial metrics.
 Our core analytical test is whether our breakeven oil price for the full portfolio is under the IEA's long term oil price in the Sustainable Development Scenario.
-We conduct scenario analysis over a long-term time horizon, through to 2030-2040.
-This time frame is relevant to our organization because it is in line with the life of our producing assets and our carbon neutral goal for 2030.
+We conduct scenario analysis over a long-term time horizon, through to 2040 onwards to full life of field.
+This time frame is relevant to our organization because it is in line with the life of our producing assets and our carbon neutral goal.
 All our operated and non-operated assets in Norway are considered in the scenario analysis.
-Results: Lundin Energy's results show that our breakeven oil price for our full operated and non-operated portfolio is well below the IEA SDS oil price scenario.
-This reflects our very low operating costs of US\$4.03 per barrel in 2019, and the fact that we can therefore maintain resilience under lower oil price scenarios.
-Our forward-looking business strategy considers our opex per barrel and breakeven oil price as we explore and develop new assets.
-We continually assess whether these metrics are in line with the IEA's SDS oil price scenario through ongoing modelling of our cost base.
-Being one of the most efficient operators in the world while we continue to benchmark our performance compared to oil price scenarios such as the IEA SDS, we find that we continue to be in a very strong position in terms of resilience to potentially lower future oil prices and increased carbon taxes.
-Case study: Lundin Energy conducted an analysis of carbon cost scenarios from future EUA and Norway Carbon Tax assumptions.
-The analysis showed how, through electrification of our core assets, we are able to reduce emissions, and ultimately the cost per barrel.
-This has influenced our business strategy to continue electrifying our key assets and focusing on other emission reduction projects such as energy efficiency and flaring reduction.
+Results: Lundin Energy's results are used as inputs into the continued development of our business objectives and strategy, including our ideal minimum breakeven oil price as we explore and develop new assets.
+We continually assess whether these metrics are in line with the IEA's SDS oil price scenario through ongoing modelling of our cost basse.
+Being one of the most efficient operators in the

-(C3.1d) Describe where and how climate-related risks and opportunities have influenced your strategy.
+(C3.3) Describe where and how climate-related risks and opportunities have influenced your strategy.